tahowallet/extension/api/services/README.md

 * Clear boundaries for testing system behavior in the future

 Service APIs are designed to
-* Expose emitted events to the rest of the system asynchronously
+* Expose emitted events to the rest of the system asynchronously via `Service().emitter`
-* Expose the most common synchronous requests via public methods on the `Service` object
+* Expose common external requests via public methods on the `Service` object
 * Resolve inter-service dependencies with `Promise`s